 Christopher Nolan, famous for The Dark Knight Trilogy, Inception and Memento, has once again brought his A-game to the newly re-sparked space genre with Interstellar.
-Prerelease trailers had defined a rather simplistic movie, but with Nolan rarely is anything taken at face value and random.
+Prerelease trailers had defined a rather simplistic movie, but with Nolan rarely is anything taken at face value.
 In fact, Interstellar is just the opposite and perhaps at times over-complex.

 In a near future, Matthew McConaughey plays a farmer/ex-space pilot—Copper—in a dying earth that is doomed by frequent sand storms.
-With the help of his daughter Murph, he “stumbles” on a NASA secret hidden from the current populace.
+With the help of his daughter Murph, he “stumbles” on a NASA secret.
 He then faces a risky journey into deep space with other scientists, Anne Hatheway (Amelia Brand) and Wes Bentley (Doyle), to save his family and the human race.
-This sets up the introduction of the movie but what really takes the viewer in are the relationships between the characters—father and daughter and father and son.
+This sets up the premise of the movie but what really takes the viewer in are the relationships between the characters—father and daughter and father and son.

 The struggle between Copper and his daughter Murphy during his “endless” journey is one of the key story lines that drives the thrill in the movie.
 It establishes a strong humanistic quality to the film that will at several occasions make you take out the tissue box.
 Anne Hathaway’s character never fits into her role as a scientist, instead she takes a more accompanying role in the film.
 Her character ends with an interesting plotline but rarely is she defined independently.
 She relays a few thoughts about the transcendence of love, a recurring theme in the film, but beyond that not much can be said.